 Together with King John of Brienne, regent of Jerusalem, he conquered Damiette, thus joining the Order.
 He was a Templar until his death in 1232, having great importance due to his ability to fight.

 The Templar Berenguer de Cardona was the second to last Master of the Crown of Aragón.
 He managed all the Order’s possessions in this part of the peninsula until Pope Clement V abolished it due to pressure from the French King Philip IV.
+He was also one of the most outstanding Spanish Templars in the history of the Iberian Peninsula.

 He took part in the conquests against the Muslims in Murcia and supervised the defence of the castles of Caravaca and Cehegín.
 In 1294, he was appointed warden of the Christians in Tunis, but he renounced all rights on behalf of the Templars.
 In exchange, he asked for the rights in Peñíscola, Ares and Caves of Vinromá.
 He travelled several times to Cyprus, as it was a strategic point for the Order to conquer Jerusalem.
 He died here in 1307.